practicalli/clojure/data-structures/set.md

 # Set

-  A Clojure set is a persistend data structure that holds a unqiue set of elements.
+  A Clojure set is a persistent data structure that holds a unique set of elements.
 Again the elements can be of any type, however each element must be unique for a valid set.

 > **Note** Explore creating sets from existing collections.
 Notice what happens if you have duplicate values in the collection.
 Define sets directly using the `#{}` notation and see what happens if there are duplicate values.